THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-Upon our arrival into Fiji we crossed the longitude 178° 51′ E which meant we had officially sailed halfway around the world (!) on our Fountaine Pajot Helia.
+Upon our arrival into Fiji we crossed the longitude 178° 51′ E. This meant we had officially sailed halfway around the world (!) on our Fountaine Pajot Helia from the factory in France.
 I’ve been meaning to write an update to my original 6,000nm Helia Review and after a few not so subtle hints from the Admiral, I figured it’s time to get to it.
 Since my original review, Fountaine Pajot has released the Helia Evolution, which did address a few of my original gripes, namely the dinghy davits, so I’m going to try and focus on things in this review that will hopefully be applicable to all Helias.

 Through it all, our respect and admiration for the Helia has continued to grow.
 We did a lot of research before choosing to buy a Helia and all of our experiences since then have just served to confirm that we made the right choice.
 That’s not to say that the Helia is the perfect boat.
-All boats are a compromise in one way or another, but for the type of adventure we wanted, it’d be hard to do much better.
+All boats are a compromise in one way or another, but for our requirements, it’d be hard to do much better.

 In my first review, I mentioned that we enjoyed sailing the Helia and that definitely hasn’t changed.
 Overall, she’s a very comfortable boat at sea, capable of taking everything we’ve thrown at her and more.

 I keep pretty detailed spreadsheets from all our passages and I figured some of this data may be of interest:

 - Overall Avg SOG: 6.7 knots

 - Overall Avg NM/Day: 160.8nm